re-sirb/simple-ICD/README.md

 from ICD_10 import ICD_10 as icd

 # search for "Humerusfraktur"
-ret_list=icd.search_icd_intelligent("Humerus")
+ret_list=icd.search_icd_intelligent("Humerusfraktur")

 print(ret_list)
 ```

-The application example icd-example.py creates a simple user interface to search for ICD-10 codes using PySimpleGUI.
+The application example icd_example.py creates a simple user interface to search for ICD-10 codes using PySimpleGUI.

 Have fun!